HEALTH SERVICES &

 South Asian Council for Social Services (SACSS) was founded in 2000 in response to critical issues raised around the tremendous barriers to social services faced by New York City’s fast-growing South Asian community.

 We are a not-for-profit Community Based Organization.
 Our mission is to empower and integrate underserved South Asians and other immigrants into the civic and economic life of New York.
-SACSS’ target diaspora comprises immigrants and their children hailing from the South Asian region which includes India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, Bhutan, and the Maldives.
+SACSS’ target diaspora is comprised of immigrants and their children hailing from the South Asian region which includes India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, Bhutan, and the Maldives.
 It also includes Indo-Caribbeans who are individuals from Caribbean nations who trace their heritage back to South Asia.

 South Asian Council for Social Services